CSI-Tech-Talent-Pipeline/preinternship-curriculum/classwork/day03-git/README.md

 git --version

 # What is Git?
-Git is a distributed version control system that helps developers to collaborate more efficiently by tracking code changes that have been around since 2005.
+Git is a distributed version control system that helps developers to collaborate more efficiently by tracking code changes.
+It was originally developed by the creator of Linux, Linus Torvalds, in 2005.

 Git is a distributed version control system that is free and open source.
 It is the most widely used VCS in development today.
 Most programmers interact with git on a daily basis.